sogou/SogouMRCToolkit/README.md

 model.compile()
 model.train_and_evaluate(train_batch_generator, eval_batch_generator, evaluator, epochs=40, eposides=2)
 ```
-All of the codes are provided using built-in models running on different datasets in the examples.
+All of the codes are provided using built-in models running on different datasets in the [examples](./examples/).
 You can check these for details.
+[Example of model saving and loading](./doc/model_save_load.md).

 ## Modules
 1. `data`